Size and Performance

 - date-fns:

-.
+date-fnsprovides built-in support for localization and time zones, but it is more limited compared tomoment.
 You can add localization support by importing the necessary locale data, but time zone handling is not as comprehensive and may require additional libraries or custom implementations. - moment:

-has extensive support for localization and time zones, making it a robust choice for applications that need to handle dates and times across different regions.
+momenthas extensive support for localization and time zones, making it a robust choice for applications that need to handle dates and times across different regions.
 It includes built-in support for multiple time zones and allows for more complex time zone calculations.

 Community and Maintenance